cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 Protocol bindings MAY choose to use an Event Format to map an event directly to the transport envelope body, or MAY provide additional formatting and structure to the envelope.
 For example, a wrapper around a structured-mode message might be used, or several messages could be batched together into a transport envelope body.

 ### Goals
-- Cloud Events aims to simplify event declaration and delivery across services, platforms and systems
+- Cloud Events aims to simplify event declaration and delivery across services, platforms and systems.
 - Cloud Events aims to create interoperability and portability between different systems and services in event driven systems.

 ### Non-goals